 The story you tell on Instagram is just as important as the images and videos you use, so it’s worth spending time crafting your captions.

 Plus, by giving yourself some editing time, you’re more likely to catch any typos or errors that might have slipped through the net in your first round of writing.
-So you’ll be able to deliver even more professional and engaging captions that can tell the story of your brand.

-Planning Instagram Posts Tip #6: Know Your Best Time to Post
+Planning Instagram Posts Tip #5: Know Your Best Time to Post

 If you’re taking your Instagram strategy seriously (which we know you are!), you’ll have put a lot of time and effort into creating great content for your feed.